ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 Thank you to the Key Clinic.
 You have truly changed our lives!”

-There are evidence-based, drug-free ways to help support those with ADHD or awaiting an ADHD diagnosis.
+There are drug-free ways to help support those with ADHD or awaiting an ADHD diagnosis.

-The Key Clinic’s unique 360-degree approach to assessment will help pinpoint the root causes of symptoms.
+The Key Clinic’s unique 360-degree approach helps identify imbalances that may be contributing to symptoms.

-By targeting the root causes, we can unlock the potential of children and adults with ADHD, for more successful, happier, calmer lives.
+By targeting underlying biochemical imbalances, we help optimise health and for more successful, happier, calmer lives.

 Please call us on 020 7486 4462 or email welcome@thekeyclinic.co.uk to find out how we can support you or your child.